Sponsoring family members to live in the U.S. has been a central tenet of immigration law for over 50 years.

-When the family unity is stripped down to its essentials, as above, various solutions emerge.
+When the family unity process is stripped down to its essentials, as above, various potential solutions emerge.

 Increasing the amount of family visas, redefining family preference categories, placing caps on waiting times, and adjusting per country visa limits are just a few which come to mind.

-In my perspective as a green card and permanent resident attorney, the proposed I-601 changes, at best, are a dim reflection of true family unity.
+Such measures, in my perspective as a Riverside immigration attorney, are a dim reflection of true family unity.